molina1991/python-zeep-adv/README.md

 ```

-This was developed for a specific usage and this code should not be used (has it) for other puposes.
+This has been developed for a specific usage and this code should probably not be used (has it) for other puposes.
 (or at your own risks ;) )

+If you're feeling lucky :
 Support / Contact : remaudcorentin.dev@gmail.com